How To Fix The HTTP Error 500 On Your WordPress Website

 Nginx: /var/log/nginx/error.log

 Moreover, you can use our analytics tool.
 Therefore, you can get a summary of the total number of 500 errors, as well as how frequently and when they occur.
-This can assist you figure out if the problem is still there or if it has already been resolved.
+This can assist you in figuring out if the problem is still there or if it has already been resolved.

 You can also try activating PHP error reporting in case the 500 error is caused by a fatal PHP error.
 Simply add the code below to the file that is causing the problem.
-Via most cases, you can narrow down the file in Google Chrome DevTools’ terminal tab.
+In most cases, you can narrow down the file in the Google Chrome DevTools terminal tab.

 ini_set('display_errors', 1);